Today I met Andrew Patterson in an online video and enjoyed his inspiration.

 I understood the value in these stories as a way to connect to this place I grew up in - Rotorua, and decided that the best way to confirm my own learning was to pass it on as soon as possible.

-story reader - but a storyteller.
+This week I became a storyteller - not a story reader - but a storyteller.
 I had had a go at telling Tamatekapuas story a week earlier, but had needed to keep checking the sequence of events and charaters names, but this time the story flowed.
 I was able to tell it freely with the best storytelling vocabulary that I could muster.

 The reaction was great.
 The kids were transfixed.